vispy/webgl-insights/abstract.md

 ## Abstract

 The deluge of data arising in many disciplines calls for modern, innovative analysis methods.
 Whereas more and more processes can be automated, human supervision is nevertheless often required at most stages of the analysis pipelines.
 The primary way humans can apprehend data for explorative analysis is visualization.
-Effective big data visualization methods have to be interactive, fast, and scalable.
+Effective big data visualization methods have to be *interactive*, *fast*, and *scalable*.

 Modern datasets may be large and high-dimensional, thus no static two-dimensional image can possibly convey all relevant information.
-A common technique is to create *interactive* visualizations,
+A common technique is to create *interactive* visualizations, where the user can explore the various dimensions and subsets of the data.
+For such data exploration to be most effective, the rendering framerate need to be optimal even in situations of very large datasets.
+Finally, big data visualization methods need to support distributed and remote technologies in order to scale to huge datasets stored in cloud architectures.